das-labor/borgware-2d/README.md

 To build for the actual target platform, just type:
  > make

-If you want to test and debug your code within a GUI applications, you can use the simulator:
+If you want to test and debug your code within a GUI application, you can use the simulator:
  > make simulator
+Then you can start the simulator by typing ./borgsim(.exe)

 Please keep in mind that the simulator is NOT an emulator.
-All it does is to compile the Borgware 2D to an ordinary host application so you can step through your C-Code.
+All it does is to compile the source code to an ordinary host application so you can step through your C-Code.
 The GUI application scans the simulated frame buffer every 40ms and draws its contents.